TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Introduction

 \section{Introduction}

 Large Language Models (LLMs), despite their impressive capabilities, are prone to hallucinations \cite{huang2025survey}.
 Consequently, Retrieval-Augmented Generation (RAG) \cite{rag} is widely used to alleviate hallucinations by grounding models in external knowledge.
-However, RAG systems are not a panacea.
+However, RAG systems are not perfect.
 They can still hallucinate by ignoring or misinterpreting the retrieved information \cite{sun2024redeep}.
 Detecting such failures is therefore a critical challenge.
+Following \citet{sun2024redeep}, we define a \emph{hallucination} as a response containing content inconsistent with the retrieved RAG context (assuming the context is relevant and correct), excluding retrieval errors, outdated knowledge, and ambiguous evidence.
+The cost rises with stakes: hallucinated medication dosages in clinical decision support can harm patients, fabricated case citations in legal research assistants \cite{lu2026querycounselstructuredreasoning} have led to sanctioned court filings, and ungrounded intermediate responses in autonomous agents \cite{lu2026choosing} propagate into downstream actions.

-The prevailing paradigm for hallucination detection often relies on hand-crafted proxy signals.
-For example, common approaches measure output uncertainty via consistency checks \cite{manakul2023selfcheckgpt} or calculate the relative Mahalanobis distance of embeddings against a background corpus \cite{renout}.
-While efficient, these methods measure the symptoms of hallucination rather than its underlying architectural causes.
-Consequently, they often fail when a model is confidently incorrect \cite{kadavath2022language}.
+The prevailing paradigm for hallucination detection typically relies on hand-crafted proxy signals.
+For example, common approaches detect hallucination through consistency checks~\cite{manakul2023selfcheckgpt} or scalar uncertainty metrics such as semantic entropy~\cite{han2024semantic}.
+However, these methods only measure the {symptoms} of hallucination, such as output variance or surface confidence, rather than the underlying architectural causes.
+Consequently, they often fail when a model is confidently incorrect~\cite{simhi2025trust}.

 To address the root cause of hallucination, recent research has shifted focus to the model's internal representations.
-Pioneering works such as ReDeEP \cite{sun2024redeep} assumes the RAG context is correct.
-They reveal that hallucinations in RAG typically stem from a dominance of internal parametric knowledge (stored in FFNs) over the retrieved external context.
+Pioneering works such as ReDeEP \cite{sun2024redeep} {explicitly assume} the RAG context is correct.
+They reveal that hallucinations in RAG typically stem from a {disproportionate} dominance of internal parametric knowledge (stored in FFNs) over the retrieved external context.

-This insight inspires a fundamental question: \textbf{Is the conflict between FFNs and RAG the only cause of hallucination?} Critical components like LayerNorm and the User Query are often overlooked. \textbf{Do contributions from these sources also drive hallucinations?} By decomposing the output into seven distinct information source, we obtain a complete attribution map.
-This enables detection based on comprehensive internal mechanics rather than partial proxy signals.
+This insight inspires a fundamental question: \textbf{Is the \textbf{binary} conflict between FFNs and RAG the only cause of hallucination?} Critical components like LayerNorm and User Query are often overlooked. \textbf{Do contributions from these sources also drive hallucinations?} In this paper, we extend the analysis to cover all additive components along the transformer residual stream.
+This approach enables detection based on the model's full internal mechanics instead of relying on partial proxy signals.